The New York Times has made Sunday a day of unrest for people with ADHD — and the people who love them.

 ADHD Myth #4,324: It’s Caused By Sitting At a Desk

-From there, Friedman goes on to perpetuate that most misguided and even dangerous trope of all: that ADHD is caused by boredom and you “treat” it with stimulation.
+From there, Friedman goes on to perpetuate that most misguided and even dangerous trope of all.
+That is, ADHD is caused by boredom and you “treat” it with stimulation.
 He reports advising a client to do that, and it worked.
 (Note to Times editors: Now I see that the misguided opinion piece has become a promotion for a clinical practice?
 No conflict of interest there!).
-Excerpt:

 Another patient of mine, a 28-year-old man, was having a lot of trouble at his desk job in an advertising firm.
 Having to sit at a desk for long hours and focus his attention on one task was nearly impossible.
 He would multitask, listening to music and texting, while “working” to prevent activities from becoming routine.

 Eventually he quit his job and threw himself into a start-up company, which has him on the road in constantly changing environments.
 He is much happier and — little surprise — has lost his symptoms of A.D.H.D.

 I know a man who bought this line of thinking.
 A few years later, he is broke and depressed.
 He not only failed, he failed colossally.
 All because somebody told him to “channel” his ADHD.

 Look, I know the pain of a boring job.
 I remember one in the 1980s, taken to supplement my new career in freelance writing.
 It was a good job, with good people.
 The work was not particularly onerous.
 But it was boring.

 Each morning I sat on the edge of the bed, staring at the dreaded pantyhose.
 I struggled to summon the motivation to pull them on and drive 60 minutes to work.
 Increasingly immobilized at that morning task, I quit.
 It wasn’t the pantyhose so much as what they represented: 8 hours of boring tedium plus a two-hour commute.